Shai Gilgeous-Alexander: 2022–23: First All-Star and All-NBA First Team selection

 On October 31, 2022, Gilgeous-Alexander was named the NBA Western Conference Player of the Week for Week 2 (October 24–30), his second career NBA Player of the Week award.
-He led Oklahoma City to an undefeated 3–0 week with averages of 31.7 points, 5.3 rebounds, and 7.7 assists.
-On November 16, Gilgeous-Alexander tied a then career-high with 42 points, alongside a game-winning three-pointer, six rebounds and seven assists, in a 121–120 win over the Washington Wizards.
+He led the Thunder to an undefeated 3–0 week with averages of 31.7 points, 5.3 rebounds, and 7.7 assists.
+On November 16, Gilgeous-Alexander tied a then-career-high with 42 points, alongside a game-winning three-pointer, six rebounds and seven assists, in a 121–120 win over the Washington Wizards.
 On December 19, Gilgeous-Alexander put up 35 points alongside a buzzer-beating game-winner in a 123–121 win over the Portland Trail Blazers.

 On February 2, 2023, Gilgeous-Alexander was named to his first-ever NBA All-Star Game as a reserve guard for the Western Conference.
 On February 4, he recorded 42 points, four rebounds, six assists, three steals, and two blocks in a 153–121 win over the Houston Rockets.
-On February 10, Gilgeous-Alexander put up a then career-high with 44 points on 13-of-16 shooting from the field and 18-of-19 shooting from the free throw line in a 138–129 win over the Portland Trail Blazers.
-He became the first player in Thunder history to score 40-plus points on 80% shooting.
-Gilgeous-Alexander ended the season with a career-high 31.4 points per game average, joining Kevin Durant and Russell Westbrook as the only players in Thunder history to average at least 30 points per game in a season.
-Shai became the second guard in NBA history behind Michael Jordan to average at least 30 points, four rebounds, four assists, one steal and one blocked shot while shooting at least 50 percent from the field.
-He subsequently became the youngest guard in NBA history to average 30 points on 50 percent from the field beating Jordan's record.
-On May 2, Gilgeous-Alexander finished fifth in voting for the NBA Most Valuable Player.
+On February 10, Gilgeous-Alexander recorded a then-career-high 44 points on 13-of-16 shooting from the field and 18-of-19 shooting from the free throw line in a 138–129 win over the Trail Blazers.
+He became the first player in Thunder history to score 40-plus points on 80 percent from the field.
+Gilgeous-Alexander ended the season with a then-career-high 31.4 points per game, joining Kevin Durant and Russell Westbrook as the only players in Thunder history to average at least 30 points per game in a season.
+Gilgeous-Alexander became the second guard in NBA history behind Michael Jordan to average at least 30 points, four rebounds, four assists, one steal, and one block while shooting at least 50 percent from the field.
+He subsequently became the youngest guard in NBA history to average 30 points on 50 percent from the field, beating Jordan's record.
+On May 2, Gilgeous-Alexander finished fifth in voting for the NBA Most Valuable Player (MVP).
 He was also named to his first All-NBA First Team.